-- (1) The Series A Preferred Stock is convertible into Common Stock at a rate of approximately 7.14 shares of Common Stock for each share of Series A Preferred Stock.
-The number of shares shown for Knowledge Capital Investment Company include 827,860 shares of the Series A Preferred Stock shown on an as converted basis as 5,913,286 shares of Common Stock.
-The holdings of Knowledge Capital Investment Company represent 94.8 percent of the issued and outstanding Series A Preferred Stock. - (2) Mr. McNamara, who is a director of the Company, is a principal of the private investment firm that sponsors Knowledge Capital and therefore may be deemed the beneficial owner of the Common Stock and the Series A Preferred Stock and the shares of Common Stock into which the Series A Preferred Stock may be converted.
-Mr. McNamara disclaims beneficial ownership of the Common Stock and the Series A Preferred Stock and of the Common Stock into which the Series A Preferred Stock may be converted. - (3) The share amounts indicated for Hyrum W. Smith are owned of record by Hyrum W. Smith as trustee of The Hyrum W. Smith Trust with respect to 329,700 shares; those indicated for Dennis R. Webb, by Dennis R. Webb as trustee of The Lighthouse Foundation with respect to 82,500 shares; and those indicated for Stephen R. Covey by
+(1) The Series A Preferred Stock is convertible into Common Stock at a rate of approximately 7.14 shares of Common Stock for each share of Series A Preferred Stock.
+The number of shares shown for Knowledge Capital Investment Group includes 827,860 shares of the Series A Preferred Stock shown on an as converted basis as 5,913,286 shares of Common Stock.
+The holdings of Knowledge Capital Investment Group represent 94.8 percent of the issued and outstanding Series A Preferred Stock.
+The number of shares shown for Financial Investment Management Group includes 35,911 shares of Series A Preferred Stock shown on an as converted basis as 256,507 shares of Common Stock.
+The holdings of Financial Investment Management Group represent 4.1% of the issued and outstanding Series A Preferred Stock.

+(2) The share amounts indicated for Hyrum W. Smith are owned of record by Hyrum W. Smith as trustee of The Hyrum W. Smith Trust with respect to 329,700 shares; those indicated for Dennis R. Webb, by Dennis R. Webb as trustee of The Lighthouse Foundation with respect to 82,500 shares; and those indicated for Stephen R. Covey by SRSMC, LLC with respect to 40,000 shares; and for SANSTEP Properties, LLC with respect to 1,012,384 shares.
+Messrs.
+Smith and Webb are the respective trustees of those trusts and foundations, having sole power to vote and dispose of all shares held by the respective trusts and foundations, and may be deemed to have beneficial ownership of such shares.
+Mr. Covey, as co-manager of SRSMC, LLC and SANSTEP, LLC, has shared voting and dispositive control over the shares held by those entities and may be deemed to have beneficial ownership of such shares...

-SRSMC, LLC with respect to 40,000 shares; and for SANSTEP Properties, LLC with respect to 1,382,384 shares.
+(3) The share amounts indicated for Hyrum W. Smith are owned of record by Hyrum W. Smith as trustee of The Hyrum W. Smith Trust with respect to 329,700 shares; those indicated for Dennis R. Webb, by Dennis R. Webb as trustee of The Lighthouse Foundation with respect to 82,500 shares; and those indicated for Stephen R. Covey by SRSMC, LLC with respect to 40,000 shares; and for SANSTEP Properties, LLC with respect to 1,012,384 shares.
 Messrs.
 Smith and Webb are the respective trustees of those trusts and foundations, having sole power to vote and dispose of all shares held by the respective trusts and foundations, and may be deemed to have beneficial ownership of such shares.
 Mr. Covey, as co-manager of SRSMC, LLC and SANSTEP, LLC, has shared voting and dispositive control over the shares held by those entities and may be deemed to have beneficial ownership of such shares.